roman-milk/roman-milk.github.io/text-trouble.md

  With tears rolling down her cheeks she confessed.

  'You stupid, stupid bastard,' she sobbed.
 'If you hadn't...
 If you hadn't played such an insanely idiotic trick...'
 Abigail broke into a real fit of sobbing now.
 Her shoulders heaved and her head fell forward while the big, fat tears plopped wetly onto the kitchen floor.
 'I never would have met him...
 Never would have slept with him...'
-Report_Story #3